MacPass/MacPass/README.md

     cd MacPass
     git submodule update --init --recursive

 After that you can build and run in Xcode.
+The following command will build and make the application available through Spotlight.
 If you run into signing issues take a look at [Issue #92](https://github.com/mstarke/MacPass/issues/92)

+    xcodebuild -scheme MacPass -target MacPass -configuration Release

 There have been some changes in the submodule urls.
 Please consider re-syncing and initalizing all submodules.